 Plus, you'll receive the free short story: A MIDSUMMER'S NIGHT SCHEME, which takes place in the Rare Books Cozy Mystery universe!

 A rum runner’s mansion, a 1623 copy of Shakespeare’s “First Folio,” and a performance of A Midsummer’s Night Dream set in a speakeasy… what more could a history loving librarian want?
 Juniper Blume had simply planned a fun night out with her sister.
 She certainly didn’t expect to stumble upon a rare books’ puzzle in a classic locked room style mystery.
 Will she figure out the truth before the final curtain drops?

 Also includes historic East European Jewish recipes!

-In 3rd grade, I wrote my first story, "Walking Through the Attic of Time."
+In the third grade, I wrote my first story, "Walking Through the Attic of Time."
 My friends and I discovered that an old house's attic was actually a portal to the past.
 We traveled back in time to make new friends.
 Today, I continue that love of the history and storytelling in writing cozy mysteries.

 Contact me at firstname.lastname@example.org.